donvnielsen/first_log_template_v4/readme.md

 What the instructions are and how they are interpreted is completely up to your application.

+_Naming the framework FirstLogic is a homage to the original developers of the framework, FirstLogic (now Satori Software.)
+FirstLogic evolved from PostalSoft, with FirstLogic being
+later acquired by Business Objects, which was later acquired by SAP, who was not very interested in the original PostalSoft software.
+The products were shriveling on the SAP vine when a number of dedicated past employees and investors acquired brand and the software line from SAP._

+_I have always been a fan of their template framework and how IO of delimited and fixed length files is described and handled.
+Other projects will detail this._

 ## Revision History
 | Version | Description |
 | --- | --- |